Starting a Vegetable Garden

 - Prep Your Location

 - Garden Beds – Starting a garden bed requires the most prep work.
-Remove weeds and existing plants that will compete with your seeds for water and nutrients.
+Remove weeds and existing plants that will compete with your plants for water and nutrients.
 Test your soil to know about any soil issues such as pH ahead of planting.
 Till the soil, remove large pieces of debris and amend the soil with Lobster Compost.

 - Raised Beds – When building a new raised bed, fill with Coast of Maine Raised Bed Mix.
 Top soil is too heavy and retains too much moisture for use in raised beds and containers.
 When refreshing an existing raised bed, add more Raised Bed Soil or Lobster Compost as needed.